Park Jung-hoon (cinematographer)

 Park Jung-hoon (Korean: 박정훈, born June 21, 1982) is a South Korean cinematographer and film director.
-Park gained international recognition with the action thriller The Villainess, which premiered at the Cannes Film Festival in 2017, with four awards as Director of Photography.
-Park has been working in the film industry for almost two decades on a variety of genres, including low-budget films, independent films, and documentaries.
+Park gained international recognition with the action thriller The Villainess, which premiered at the Cannes Film Festival in 2017.
+The film earned him four award nominations as Director of Photography.
+He has worked in the film industry for almost two decades across a variety of genres, including low-budget films, independent films, and documentaries.

 Career

 Early years

-Park Jung-hoon was born and raised in Taean, Chungcheongnam-do, South Korea.
+Park Jung-hoon was born and raised in Taean, South Chungcheong Province, South Korea.
 His parents own a small video rental shop, so he had many opportunities to watch movies from an early age.
-He dreamed of working in the movie industry, but due to his high passing grade score for the Department of Film at university, going to the film department seemed like a day dream.
+He dreamt of working in the movie industry, but due to the high passing grade score for the Department of Film at university, going to the film department seemed like a day dream.
 He prepared for the entrance exam in the art major until the second grade.
 However, he couldn't hold his passion for movies in his heart and eventually gave up going to college.

 Park moved to Seoul from his hometown of Taean to pursue a career in the film industry.
-At 19 years old (Korean Age), he became the youngest member of the filming team for Im Kwon-taek’s 2002 movie Painted Fire or Chihwaseon.
+At 19 years old (Korean Age), he became the youngest member of the filming team for Im Kwon-taek's 2002 movie Painted Fire or Chihwaseon.